MRF5-ISMAIL/studybuddy/README.md

 ## 🖼️ Screenshots

+*Note:  The following images are selected snapshots from the application.
+The interfaces have been modified after these images in terms of design and language..*

 ### Student Application (Flutter)

 | | |
 | :--: | :-- |
 | **Welcome Screen**<br/>*Main welcome interface of the application.* | ![Welcome Screen](screenshots/01-شاشة-البداية.jpg) |